What travel stories do you have?

 Global travel blog that features travel stories on living, traveling and growing up in cities, villages and towns around the world!

-Having the ability to travel and explore other parts of the world has to be one of the greatest privileges there is.
+Having the ability to travel the world has to be one of the greatest privileges there is.
 Unlike many people who have chained themselves to a desk or have bought into the idea that traveling is only something you do for two weeks out of the year, now more than ever people are becoming more flexible with how they live and, therefore, have the ability to travel.

 With more and more people turning to their laptop for work and letting go of the American Dream (big house, kids, debt, etc.), many individuals are now opening themselves up to new cultures and new ideas.
 This plays such a critical role in how our society develops as we are no longer confined to just what we see around us.